francisrath/hotchocolate/website/src/docs/hotchocolate/fetching-data/projections.md

 ```

-# Sorting Filtering and Paging
+# Sorting, Filtering and Paging
 Projections can be used together with sorting, filtering and paging.
 The order of the middlewares must be correct.
 Make sure to have the following order: UsePaging > UseProjections > UseFiltering > UseSorting